-Section 16(a) of the Securities Exchange Act of 1934 requires our executive officers, directors and persons who own more than 10% of our Common Stock to file reports with the SEC.
-Based on a review of the copies of reports furnished to us, Exela believes that, during 2020, HGM, Mr. Par S. Chadha, Mr. Ronald C. Cogburn, Mr. Shrikant Sortur, Mr. Suresh Yannamani, Mr. Srinivasan Murali, Mr. James G. Reynolds, and Mr. Mark D. Fairchild were delinquent in their Section 16(a) reporting obligations based upon shares in Ex-Sigma held by each of the above persons.
-In addition, Mr. William L. Transier and Mr. Marc A. Beilinson were late in their Section 16(a) reporting obligations in connection with their appointment to the Board on April 14, 2020.
+Section 16(a) of the Exchange Act requires our executive officers, directors and persons who own more than 10% of our Common Stock to file reports with the SEC.
+Based on a review of the copies of reports furnished to us, Exela believes that, during 2021, HGM and Mr. Par S. Chadha were delinquent in their Section 16(a) reporting obligations based upon shares sold by an affiliate entity in July 2021.